No items found.

 Using Zoom, the entire Litify team can connect face-to-face, even though many of our team members have always worked remotely:

-With each of these tools, you can record your screen and talk through a case or project briefing, explain a problem you’re seeing, walk new hires through a specific process—pretty much anything you could do in a face-to-face conversation.
+With tools like Loom or Soapbox, you can record your screen and talk through a case or project briefing, explain a problem you’re seeing, walk new hires through a specific process—pretty much anything you could do in a face-to-face conversation.

 The primary value of these tools is the time and effort your team will save by not having to write out long, complicated requests and explanations.